Skip to main content

 • Email routing

-• Content management systems used by website operators to upload and manage content
+• Content management systems, used by website operators, to upload and manage content

 Examples of Dark Web Crimes

-How Dark Web Crimes are Investigated
+How Dark Web Crimes Are Investigated

-Shipping procedures provide investigators with valuable information because many of the transactions on the Dark Web markets are completed by the U.S. Postal Service.
-Law enforcement agencies are able to use surveillance footage, handwriting analysis, and other clues.
-They may find fingerprints on packages, potentially revealing the sender's identity.
 Following the money can also be effective, though the anonymous nature of cryptocurrency makes that more difficult.
-Still, the Department of Homeland Security has a dedicated task force focused on tracking money laundering via cryptocurrencies.
+Still, the Department of Homeland Security has a dedicated task force to track money laundering via cryptocurrencies.

 Other approaches involve the use of sophisticated technology and hacking techniques.
 For example, the FBI used malware to go after child pornography site Playpen.
 The software caused users who clicked on the forum to reveal their real IP addresses.
-Another hacker technique exploited a vulnerability in the Tor browser, allowing investigators to see the IP addresses of Dark Web marketplaces and users.
+Another hacker technique exploited a vulnerability in the Tor browser, allowing investigators to see the IP addresses of dark web marketplaces and users.

 Questions About Dark Web Crimes?
 Protect Yourself by Contacting a Criminal Defense Attorney Today